 a) Non-Captive Market

-In these sectors of the food and beverage industry, the customers have a choice of where to eat.
+In these areas of the food and beverage industry, the customers have a choice of where to eat.

 The types of restaurants chosen may be a fine dining restaurant of a deluxe hotel, stand-alone restaurant, coffee shop, fast food outlet, specialty restaurant, or a popular restaurant depending on the following below.

 b) Reason for Dining

 For example, A birthday party, Valentine’s Day, Wedding anniversary, or Business meetings.

 c) Time Available to Eat